gael55x/Daddy-Mike-s-Kitchenette/README.md

 # Daddy-Mike-s-Kitchenette
-A flask application where it focuses on Daddy Mike's food products such Batchoy and catering services.
+A flask application where it focuses catering services.

+Currently in development